The Lion of Judah

 Is it any good?

-It feels a bit off to criticize a well-intentioned movie about animals witnessing Jesus' final days, but THE LION OF JUDAH just isn't up to par with other animated films -- even Christian ones like Jonah: A VeggieTales Movie.
+It feels a bit off to criticize a well-intentioned movie about animals witnessing Jesus' final days, but this isn't up to par with even Christian movies like Jonah: A VeggieTales Movie.
 The animation is reminiscent of video-game quality, with foreground characters moving around in front of static, undetailed backgrounds.
 Scenes of the animals in motion are particularly uninspired; at least most humans aren't shown in detail (usually viewers only see people's sandaled feet, arms, or faces in shadow).

 Animation style aside, the story feels like an odd mix of Barnyard and The Passion of the Christ.
 Still, if an animated depiction of the crucifixion and resurrection from the perspective of stable animals is OK with your family, there's some good news.
 The best part of the movie is the soundtrack, which includes music by contemporary Christian artists Pearl, Lindell Cooley, Kari Jobe, and Klaus.
 Judah's faith in the fact that Jesus' love saved him from slaughter is sweetly handled, as is the donkey Jack's decision to return to Jerusalem to help the disciples left behind.
 Ultimately, though, this movie probably won't be a good fit for families who don't share the filmmakers' Christian faith.